 In the first lines of this piece, the speaker acknowledges, “Thee,” someone who passed away and who used to be an important part of his life.
 As he goes on, his discussion of death becomes more obvious as he compares the constant flow of the river to the very limited life span of humanity.
 This isn’t something he’s complaining about though, he’s accepting it for what it is and is prepared to live a good life and then die.

 In ‘Sonnets from The River Duddon: After-Thought,’ Wordsworth engages with themes of nature and death.
 These two themes go together perfectly as the poet uses natural images to depict humanity’s limited existence and the immortality of rivers and other natural phenomena.
-As the poet follows the river from its source to the ocean, he considers death and speaks on how important it is to live well while one is still alive.
+As the poet follows the river from its source to the ocean, he considers death and speaks about how important it is to live well while one is still alive.

 Structure and Form